Lodges and Glamping

 This is a multi-purpose building used for ranger programs and religious ceremonies.

-In the Desert View area, find Mary Colter’s Desert View Watchtower built in 1932.
-Designed after traditional southwest architecture, the tower is 70-feet (21m) tall and offer 360-degree views for the top.
+In the Desert View area, find Mary Colter’s Desert View Watchtower, built in 1932.
+Designed after traditional southwest architecture, the tower is 70 feet (21m) tall and offers 360-degree views from the top.
+Inside, cultural, arts and crafts demonstrations are held,

-The Desert View area offers a ranger station, general store and deli, bookstore and gas station.
+The Desert View area offers a ranger station, general store and deli, bookstore, restrooms and gas station.

 Hermits Rest